The Language of Bargaining: Linguistic Effects in LLM Negotiations: Results and Analysis

 \subsection{Model-Specific Performance}

-All model-specific results have been reported in heatmaps in Appendix \ref{sec:appendix}.
-In the Ultimatum Game, GPT-3.5 shows severe performance degradation: as Player 1 against GPT-4o, it achieves only 44 payoff in English, compared to $\sim56$ for stronger models.
-This pattern intensifies in non-English settings as Hindi yields 39 payoff for GPT-3.5 as Player 1 against GPT-4o, while Claude models maintain $\sim54$ range.
-Similarly, the effect is highly pronounced in Gujarati where GPT-3.5 as Player 1 against GPT-4o provides average payoffs of 26, compared to a range to 42-56 for Claude models.
-A similar pattern follows for Marwadi and Punjabi.
-This observation is in line with those reported in \citet{bianchi2024negotiationarena}, where GPT-3.5 is reported to regularly fail during different scenarios.
-However, GPT-3.5 tends to provide much higher payoffs than other models when acting as Player 1 against Claude-3.5-Haiku in Gujarati and Hindi.
-Claude-3.5-Haiku consistently provides maximum average payoffs as Player 1 against Claude-3-Haiku.
+As the primary focus of this work is on language effects in negotiation, model-specific results are discussed briefly here; detailed heatmaps are provided in Appendix~\ref{sec:visualizations}.

-The Buy-Sell Game exposes large role-dependent asymmetries that interact with language.
-In English, GPT-4o as seller (Player 1) achieves 19.3-20.5 advantage, while GPT-3.5 in the same role suffers -7.5 to -12.1 negative seller advantage with a gap of over 30 points.
-Conversely, as buyer (Player 2), GPT-3.5 secures extreme advantages of 27.5-32.1 in English, indicating systematic over-concession as seller and over-extraction as buyer.
-Meanwhile, GPT-4o provides negligible buyer advantages as Player 1 and contrarily consistently provides the best seller advantages as Player 1.
-Indic languages partially constrain these extremes: in Marwadi, GPT-3.5's seller advantage improves to -0.8 to 2.1, while buyer advantage drops to 17.9-21.2.
-However, the model hierarchy persists as GPT-4o maintains 17.0-25.6 seller advantage in Marwadi, demonstrating that linguistic framing attenuates but does not eliminate capacity-driven asymmetries.
-GPT-4o continues to provide largest seller advantages as Player 1 across all languages, while GPT-3.5 provides the largest buyer advantages as Player 1 across all languages.
+\paragraph{Ultimatum Game.} GPT-4o exhibits asymmetric performance across roles: as P2 it is comparatively difficult to win against, whereas as P1 it achieves a lower win rate than GPT-3.5 under comparable conditions.
+Notably, GPT-4o consistently provides its negotiation rationale in the interaction language, while the other models evaluated often default to English regardless of the instructed language.
+This difference in response behaviour coincides with the observed performance variation across conditions.

-In the Resource Exchange game with the English baseline, when GPT-4o serves as Player 1, it achieves consistent payoffs (29.2-30.0) regardless of Player 2 opponent.
-In contrast, GPT-3.5 as Player 1 shows opponent-dependent variance: 29.0-29.2 against most models but drops to 28.5 when facing Claude-3.5-Haiku as Player 2.
-This pattern intensifies in non-English settings—in Hindi, GPT-4o as Player 1 drops to 25.0 against GPT-3.5 while providing above that average (31.4 and 30.4) payoffs against Claude models.
-In Gujarati, Claude-3.5-Haiku as Player 1 achieves 33.5 against GPT-3.5 as Player 2 but only 28.1 against Claude-3-Haiku, revealing opponent-dependent adaptation.
-GPT-4o as Player 1 maintains more uniform performance (30.0-30.9) across different Player 2 opponents.
-Marwadi shows pronounced hierarchy: GPT-4o as Player 1 secures 32.0 against GPT-3.5 as Player 2.
-In English, Gujarati, and Marwadi, Player 2 tends to get better average payoffs than player 1 across model combinations.
+\paragraph{Buy-Sell Game.} The Buy-Sell Game exposes large role-dependent asymmetries that interact with language choice.
+In the English baseline, GPT-4o as seller (P1) achieves a seller advantage of 19.1--20.0, while GPT-3.5 in the same role records only 0.2--0.9---a gap of nearly 20 points.
+Conversely, as buyer (P2), GPT-3.5 secures extreme advantages of 26.5--28.1, indicating systematic over-concession when selling and over-extraction when buying.
+GPT-4o as buyer (P1) yields negligible buyer advantages and, conversely, consistently provides the largest seller advantages as P1 across all languages.